-Our in-person ALERT meetings are on the THIRD WEDNESDAY of each month at 7:30 pm (Calendar) @ the Altadena Town and Country Club at 2290 Country Club Drive Altadena CA 91001 off of Mendocino near Hill and Holliston Avenues.
+Our in-person ALERT meetings are on the FIRST TUESDAY of each month at 7:00pm (Calendar) @ the Altadena Town and Country Club at 2290 Country Club Drive Altadena CA 91001 off of Mendocino near Hill and Holliston Avenues.
 We appreciate everyone’s contribution to ALERT including participation in the monthly meetings.

 - Updated email list of 65 active radio operators… Email members will have access to all of the ALTA simplex frequencies.
 Email NanceeDarling@mac.com if you would like to be added to the active ALERT list.

 - Check-in roster from nets is not the same as email list

 - ALERT mission statement on ALERT flyer, no CERT logo.